 Walking the Middle Path is a dialectical behavior therapy (DBT) skill developed especially for teens and their parents.
 This skill helps to bridge communication between parents and teens to maintain a relationship during this challenging time.
 Learn what this skill is, how to apply it in your home, and how Sunrise Residential Treatment Center can help your family master it.

 Imagine you’re on a hike with your family in rugged mountain terrain.
 It’s a hard hike.
 You stop for a break and look around.
 How far have you traveled, and how long do you have until it’s over?
 You look back at your family.
-Somehow, your teenage daughter is on the other side of the canyon.
+Somehow, your teenager is on the other side of the canyon.
 How did this happen?

 What Does “Dialectic” Mean?